 Myth #3 - I Only Need Myself A PC And A Wi-Fi To Successfully Work Remotely

 The word "only" is what makes this myth so dangerous.
 It's true that some of the basic ingredients to work remotely are you, your pc and a good Wi-Fi.
 But a lot more ingredients are needed in order to thrive.
 First of all, chances are that you are going to work in a team.
 This means that communication, open-minded attitude, flexibility and creativity are some of the most important skills that you have to strengthen.
 Working in a team means that you will still have deadlines and meetings.
 There will still be rules that everybody will agree upon and they won't perfectly fit your life style.
 You will still need to compromise a bit.
 Even if you are a freelancer, you will need to deal with different time zones, cultures, clients and deadlines.

 Realizing that you are a part of a much bigger organism will allow you to live in symbiosis with the rest of the parts.
 You aren't disconnected from the rest of the company as much as you aren't disconnected from your clients.

 Myth #4 - I Can Apply A Couple Of Tweaks And I Am Good To Go

 You need to evolve in your role and take advantage of the new challenges you are facing to grow at your pace toward the direction that you choose.
-Learning from our past to change the way we respond to external (and internal) inputs is difficult, but it's vital to achieve true success.
+Learning from your past to change the way you respond to external and internal inputs is difficult, but it's vital to achieve true success.

 Difference Between In-House And Remote Work